29 Jan 5 LEADERSHIP MISTAKES PRINCIPALS SHOULD AVOID

 - Don’t focus on what is urgent.
 Basically this is crisis management and you need to stop doing it fast.
 Not only is this not showing leadership for your school, you will burn yourself and possibly others out.
 Focus on what is most important.
 Manage your distractions!
 Get organized, schedule your priorities, delegate, supervise, create a Stop Doing list and breathe.
 Arianna Huffington provides great advice in her book

 - DO NOT worry about what you didn’t get done each day.
 Always focus on what you did get done and celebrate that.
 Only focus on 5 or 6 tasks each day and before going to sleep think of the 3 things you did get done and the 5 things you will focus on tomorrow.
 You will sleep much better if you do.
 Remember, if you did not achieve a high priority task reschedule it for the very next day, or the soonest available time, and make sure you get it done.
-Always Think Strategically and you will be an Awesome 21st Century Principal!
+Be future-focused, remember you and your teachers are preparing your students for their future so think strategically and you will be an Awesome 21st Century Principal!

 If you would like to know what challenges you will face and how to overcome them download the Think Strategic White Paper below.

 Want more tips on how to be an awesome 21st Century Principal?
-If you are interested in principal leadership programs, why not attend Leadership for the 21st Century Workshop at NIST International School on 25 & 26 March 2017 to disrupt and renovate your school leadership framework.
-Click here for more info or here to register.
-Or maybe you would prefer to grow your leadership in your own time – check out my new Online Leadership Course here – you can adapt it to suit your needs and take 6 weeks, 6 months or 6 years to complete it.
-It’s all up to you.
+If you are interested in principal leadership programs, why not attend Leadership for the 21st Century Workshop at NIST International School on 16 & 17 March 2018 to disrupt and renovate your school leadership framework.
+Click here for more info or hereto register.
+Or maybe you would prefer to grow your leadership in your own time – check out my new Online Leadership Course here – it’s flexible to suit your lifestyle and your schedule.
+There is also a school package and you can adapt it to suit your needs or the needs of your team.

 Whatever you choose – I wish you a fabulous start to the new school year.